victoriabozo/victoriabozo.github.io/index.md

 **Outcome:** A structured directory ~/bug1 containing main.txt (logs for the chosen period) and ~/bug1/events/400.txt / ~/bug1/events/500.txt with lines filtered by error type — ready for developers or QA engineers to investigate root causes.

-### Database | SQL
+## Database | SQL
 **Goal:** Retrieve the number of trips per taxi company for November 15–16, 2017, to verify discrepancies in reported earnings.
 Return company_name and trips_amount, ordered descending by trips_amount.

-**Tools:** SQL (SELECT, COUNT, JOIN, GROUP BY, ORDER BY) on tables trips, cabs, and weather_records.

 **Results Sample:**
 ```